MinnPost/appnexus-acm-provider/readme.txt

 The plugin's settings URL is `https://<your site>/wp-admin/options-general.php?page=appnexus-acm-provider`.
 Ad codes appear in the Ad Code Manager's interface at `https://<your site>/wp-admin/tools.php?page=ad-code-manager`.

 == Changelog ==

+* 0.0.21 (2019-01-16)

+	* If a post is disabling lazy loading via a meta field supported by WP Lozad Lazyload plugin, don't include those scripts or try to transform the markup for the ads on that post.

 * 0.0.20 (2018-11-09)